thomas-osgood/ofs/README.md

 This software is distributed under the [General Public License v3.0](LICENSE).
 Any and all use of this software should adhere to this license.

+## Features

+- **Download File**: This allows the client to download a file from the server. (_note: the RPC for this is named `UploadFile` because from the server's perspective a file is being uploaded to the client._)
+- **Upload File**: This allows the client to upload a file to the server. (_note: the RPC for this is named `DownloadFile` because from the server's perspective a file is being downloaded from the client._)
+- **List Files**: This allows the client to see all files available for download from the server.
+- **Rename File**: This allows the client to rename a file in the uploads directory on the server.
+- **Delete File**: This allows the client to delete a file in the uploads directory on the server.
+- **Make Directory**: This allows the client to create a new directory/directory structure in the uploads directory on the server.

 ## Example

 The following code showcases the `RunServer` functionality.
 This will spawn a new instance of the fileserver in "stand-alone" mode and have a client upload a specified file, then request a file for download.